pycontribs/ruyaml/README.rst

 - some YAML 1.2 enhancements (``0o`` octal prefix, ``\/`` escape)
 - pep8 compliance
 - tox and py.test based testing
-- currently assumes that the C yaml library is installed as well as the header files.
+- Tests whether the C yaml library is installed as well as the header files.
 That library  doesn't generate CommentTokens, so it cannot be used to do round trip editing on comments.
 It can be used for speeded up normal processing (so you don't need to install ``ruamel.yaml`` and ``PyYaml``).
-  See the section *Requirements*.
+  See the section *Optional requirements*.

 Round trip including comments